What is the difference between home exchange and paid for short term rentals?

-There has been a lot of talk about short-term rental restrictions in the news lately and many home exchangers want to know how they are affected.
-HomeExchange thought it would be a good idea to address our members' concerns and keep them informed.
+There has been a lot of talk about short-term rental restrictions in the news lately and many fans of home swapping want to know how they are affected.
+HomeExchange is here to address our members' concerns and keep them informed.

-HomeExchange, as a global community and network of home exchangers, cannot administer legal advice, but we can keep our members and all NY residents informed on local legislation through the sharing of important links and information.
+HomeExchange, as a global community of home exchangers, cannot administer legal advice, but we can keep our members and all New York residents informed on local legislation by sharing important links and information.

 The new law essentially prohibits "Class A" Multiple dwellings - a dwelling for permanent residence purposes that includes tenements, flat houses, apartments of all kinds (ex. bachelor apartment, studio apartment, etc...) - from advertising short-term rental offers of less than 30 days.
 Renting out your residence for less than 30 days has actually been illegal for quite some time, but by targeting the advertisement of these spaces, regulators are able to monitor websites that propose these services and find the perpetrators more easily.